-In 2016, auto recalls reached an all-time high at 53.2 million vehicles.
+In 2016, vehicle recalls reached an all-time high at 53.2 million vehicles.
 This was a 7 percent increase over the previous high of 51.1 million in 2015.
 Specifically, over 42 million vehicles were affected by faulty airbag inflators.
 This marks the largest American safety recall of all time and leading to at least 16 deaths.

 2017 isn’t looking much better as Mercedes-Benz has already recalled 300,000 vehicles due to a fire risk.
 General Motors has already recalled several thousand cars because of faulty connectors that can lead to power steering loss and collisions.

-Unaddressed Recalls on the Rise
+Unaddressed Vehicle Recalls on the Rise

 As of March 2017, there were over 63 million vehicles with unfixed recalls in the U.S. alone.
 According to Carfax’s Top 10 Cities for Open Recalls in Each State, 25 percent of the vehicles in Mesa are being driven with open recalls that have not been addressed.
-Surprisingly, it is family oriented vehicles (vans and SUVS) that make up a great percentage of these recalls.
+Surprisingly, it is family oriented vehicles (vans and SUVS) that make up a great percentage of these vehicle recalls.
 This means that every day, millions of children are at risk of dying or being injured in recall related collisions that could very well be avoided.